wp-plugins/users-ultra/readme.txt

 Since it uses Paypal, you could create almost any type of billing period such as: monthly, yearly, daily.
 We hope you enjoy this great feature to manage your Paid Membership Packages.

 <strong>MailChimp</strong><br>
-Users Ultra lets you add user emails to your MailChimp lists when registering.
+The MailChimp feature allows you to quickly and easily add your new subscribers in your MailChimp list without any confirmation email.

 <strong>Social Connects</strong><br>
 Optional you can let users sign up & login by using their<strong> Facebook, Google, Yahoo, Twitter or LinkedIn account.